Prédateurs: Reception

-The album received positive reviews from music critics, who praised the change in musical direction and atmosphere of the album.
+Music critics praised the album's change in musical direction and atmosphere.

-Metal Temple called Prédateurs "a unique and multifaceted release out of the ether" and "a stunning album that really ties together all of the influences perfectly.
-Prédateurs makes us reflect not only on the world we live in, but also on our place in this world and the impact we have on it", and gave the album a rating of 8 out of 10.
+Metal Temple called Prédateurs "a unique and multifaceted release out of the ether" and "a stunning album that ties together all of the influences perfectly.
+Prédateurs makes us reflect not only on the world we live in, but also on our place in this world and the impact we have on it," and gave the album a rating of 8 out of 10.
 Diamond in the Groove called the album "an admirable advancement for the group in terms of their appropriation of broader influences from across the stylistic spectrum into their downcast sound and grieving lyricism, all of which ultimately further Teyssier’s artistic vision for the project [...]
-Prédateurs is a hypnotic union of all manner of sounds and styles that come together to form a beautifully dark rock record", and gave the album a rating of 7.5 out of 10.
+Prédateurs is a hypnotic union of all manner of sounds and styles that come together to form a beautifully dark rock record," and gave the album a rating of 7.5 out of 10.

 Ghost Cult called the album "an example of a band unshackling from its roots and developing a whole new identity, yet still being as compelling, dark, and utterly special as before".
 Metal Exposure considered the album "a beautiful piece of art", stating "the album has a quality and feel that kept me listening in wonder and admiration".

-Conversely, Sputnikmusic was critical of the different musical orientation, stating "whether Prédateurs decides to be a little oddball or wallow in a murky rut, it ends up on the vexing end of the spectrum all the same.
+Conversely, Sputnikmusic was critical of the different musical orientation, stating, "whether Prédateurs decides to be a little oddball or wallow in a murky rut, it ends up on the vexing end of the spectrum all the same.
 And that is what’s most disconcerting about this latest release from a once-promising project".
 The reviewer ended up giving the album a rating of 2.5 out of 5.
 Angry Metal Guy, despite acknowledging the "rich sense of depth" of the album, felt that most of the tracks "dwell in the realm of soppy, unmemorable post-rock that’s about as exciting as waiting to get picked up at the airport".